 - Payment can be made in full or in monthly installments (if completing a degree).

 - Watch a video tutorial on how to use TouchNet to pay your Andrews account

 - Andrews University degree students registering in January, May, and August can pay 40% of tuition and all fees at registration, with the balance due in three monthly payments.
-This option will be visible through Registration Central during the registration steps.
+This option will be visible in Registration Central while completing the payment steps.

-- Andrews University guest students must pay the total due at the time of registration.
+- Andrews University guest students (including high school students) must pay the total due at the time of registration.

 - Students taking classes for Washington Adventist University or Oakwood University credit may fill out the Payment Plan Agreement as included in the Consortium Registration Packet to pay 40% of tuition and fees at the time of registration and 60% of tuition in three installment payments.

 Persons who are 65 or older may receive a 50% discount for up to three undergraduate or graduate credits annually.
 To qualify, new students submit a copy of their driver’s license or birth certificate to email@example.com when registering for a class.

 How can I make college more affordable?

 You can look for the least expensive option for your classes, apply for grants, and minimize your loans.
 Learn more